Filipino Chinese cuisine: History

-Filipino cuisine is influenced principally by China and Spain have been integrated with pre-colonial indigenous Filipino cooking practices.
+Filipino cuisine is influenced principally by China and Spain and has been integrated with pre-colonial indigenous Filipino cooking practices.

 In the Philippines, trade with China started in the 11th century, as documents show, but undocumented trade may have started as many as two centuries earlier.
 Trade pottery excavated in Laguna province, for example, includes pieces dating to the Tang dynasty (AD 618–907).
 Chinese traders supplied the silk sent to Mexico and Spain in the Manila galleon trade.
 In return, they took back products of field, forest (such as beeswax, rattan) and sea (such as, beche de mer).

 Evidence of Chinese influence in Philippine food is easy to find, since the names are an obvious clue.
 Pansit, noodles flavored with seafood and/or meat and/or vegetables, for example, comes from the Hokkien piān-ê-si̍t (便ê食 (piān-ê-si̍t) or 便食 (biàn shí)), meaning something that is conveniently cooked.
 Modern day pansit, however, is not limited only to noodle dishes that are stir fried or sauteed, but also those shaken in hot water and flavored with a sauce (pansit luglog) or served with broth (mami, lomi).
 The term includes food that is not noodle shaped, but is of the same flour-water recipe, such as pansit molo (pork filled wontons in a soup).

 Early Chinese traders, wishing for the food of their homeland, may have made noodles in their temporary Philippine homes, using ingredients locally available.
 Further adaptation would occur in the different towns and regions.
 Thus Malabon, a fishing town in Metro Manila, has developed the pansit Malabon, which features oyster, shrimp and squid.
 While in Lucban, Quezon, which is deeply inland and far from the sea has pansit Lucban or pansit habhab, which is prepared with some meat and vegetables.